programminghistorian/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 ## Export Our Data

 The final step in this section is to export our Matches in the [tab separated value (TSV) format required by the World Historical Gazetteer](https://github.com/LinkedPasts/linked-places).
 If you’ve used a spreadsheet program like Excel or Google Sheets, then you will already be familiar with tabular data.
-This is structured information that has rows and columns.
+This is information structured in rows and columns.
 To store tabular data in a simple format, programmers often use tab-separated value (TSV) files.
 These are simple text files including symbols that split the text into rows and columns.
 Rows are separated by the new line character `\n` and rows are split into columns by tabs `\t`.

 ```python
 start_date = "1800" #YYYY-MM-DD